 Gun control after El Paso

-Not long after the El Paso shooting, and another weekend shooting in Dayton, OH, politicians, pundits and media outlets rushed to explain the tragedy through the lens of their preferred political narratives.
+Not long after the El Paso shooting, politicians, pundits and media outlets rushed to explain the tragedy through the lens of their preferred political narratives.

-One of the most prominent ideological conflicts to emerge is in the realm of firearms, and whether more or less restrictions on gun ownership are an appropriate response to a surge in mass shootings in America.
+One of the most prominent ideological conflicts to emerge is in the realm of firearms, and whether more or less restrictions on gun ownership are an appropriate response to mass shootings in America.

 In the wake of El Paso liberals have revived their usual calls for increased gun control.